jooapa/klinoff-lang/README.md

 Klinoff-lang is a interpreted language, one known interpreter is found on this repository.

 ## IMPORTANT!!
-Your code must be coded with spaces with clear differene between words. the code must be written exactly like in this documentation.
+Your code must be coded with SPACES and is case sensitive with clear difference between words.
+The code must be written exactly like in this documentation. **DONT USE SPACES JUST HERE AND THERE, USE SPACES VERY CAREFULLY.**

 do this:
 ```bash